mendix/docs/content/refguide/microflow-call.md

 The data type of the result of the called microflow.
 The return type is defined by the called microflow.

-### 3.2 Variable Name
+### 3.2 Variable, Object, or List

-The name of the variable that will contain the result of the called microflow.
+The name of the result of the called microflow.